 - SQ First Class: Cancellation fee doubled to S$260 (USD203)

 Singapore Airlines raised fees for cancellation and refund with effect from April 28, 2026.
-If you hold long-haul international flight tickets issued on or after April 28, booking cancellation is now costlier.
+If you hold long-haul international flight tickets issued on or after April 28, trip cancellation is now costlier.
 Since the charges apply per passenger, Singapore Airlines’ cancellation and refund costs would incur significant losses to families and group travelers.

-The fee increase does not apply to the flight tickets purchased and issued before April 28, 2026.
+The new fee does not apply to the flight tickets purchased and issued before April 28, 2026.
 Though you hold a confirm booking for travel in June, July, or later this year, you can save on the latest cancellation and refund fees if the booking was made before April 28.

 In our knowledge, the revised cancellation fee policy does not affect non-refundable Lite and Standard fares in Economy.
 Yet, it is recommended you check directly with the airline or Indian Eagle, your trusted travel-booking partner.